CuriousGu/data_structures/README.md

 # Common Data Structures Repository

-This repository aims to provide a comprehensive collection of commonly used data structures implemented in Python, C++, and Rust.
+This repository aims to provide a comprehensive collection of commonly used data structures implemented in Python, C++.
 Whether you're a beginner looking to learn about data structures or an experienced developer seeking reference implementations, this repository serves as a valuable resource.

 ## Contents